teial-personal-projects/scholar_source/docs/SYSTEM_DESIGN.md

 - Provides AI-powered summarization and question generation
 - Ensures students work with legitimate, high-quality educational content rather than potentially unreliable sources

+**Manual Import Requirement:**
+ScholarSource does not programmatically create NotebookLM notebooks.
+Students must manually import the discovered resources into NotebookLM.
+This design decision is based on NotebookLM's API limitations:
+- **Programmatic notebook creation is only available in NotebookLM Enterprise** (paid/enterprise tier)
+- The free/public NotebookLM version does not provide API access for automated notebook creation
+- ScholarSource targets the free NotebookLM tier, making manual import the only viable option

 By combining ScholarSource's resource discovery with NotebookLM's study material generation, students can efficiently create comprehensive, validated study materials aligned with their course textbooks.
+The one-click copy feature in ScholarSource simplifies the manual import process by providing all resource URLs in a format ready for NotebookLM.

 ### 1.2 System Goals
 - **Resource Discovery**: Automatically find educational resources aligned with textbook content